 - decreased appetite

-- The treatment for LVNC is focused on improving cardiac function, preventing/minimizing symptoms, and protecting children from abnormal heart rhythms.
+Treatment for LVNC is focused on improving cardiac function, preventing symptoms, and protecting children from abnormal heart rhythms.

-- If a child is identified at increased risk for sudden cardiac arrest, preventative treatments such medications to control the heart rate (antiarrhythmic medications) or an implantable cardioverter defibrillator (ICD) may be recommended
+If a child is identified as at risk for sudden cardiac arrest, preventative treatments such as medications to control the heart rate (antiarrhythmic medications) or an implantable cardioverter defibrillator (ICD) may be recommended.